Alabenba/multimodal-classification/README.md

 ## Text features extraction
 Feature extraction from the recipe text is performed in unsupervised manner via doc2vec neural network architecture adopted for our task.
-Obtained feature vectors of the recipes belonging to the same category are more similar than feature vectors of recipes belonging to the different categories.
-The length of feature vector is 12 (this value is sufficient due to the small size of the dataset)
+Obtained feature vectors of the recipes belonging to the same category are more similar than the feature vectors of recipes belonging to the different categories.
+The length of the feature vector is 12 (this value is sufficient due to the small size of the dataset)

 ### [Text preprocessing pipeline for doc2vec using:](http://nbviewer.jupyter.org/github/xkaple01/multimodal-classification/blob/text_feature_extraction/text_feature_extraction/prepare_texts_for_doc2vec.ipynb)
 1) removing the numbers from text: